-During the drainage season of 2020-2021, a total amount of 2910,1 m3 drainage water has been treated by the Moving bed biofilm reactor.
-In total 59 kg NO3-N is removed, resulting in an average nitrate and nitrogen removal efficiency of 70% and 59%, respectively.
-Despite these good results, which are comparable with alternative technologies such as constructed wetlands and wood chips bioreactors (Bell et al., 2015; Lavrnic et al., 2018; Weerakoon et al., 2018), the monitoring of the MBBR has showed that improvements are possible if the following aspects are considered:
+Over three drainage seasons, a total amount of 7 555 m3 drainage water is treated by the Moving Bed Bioreactor.
+In total 138 kg NO3-N is removed, resulting the average nitrate and nitrogen removal efficiency of 73% and 63%, respectively.
+Despite these good results, which are comparable with alternative technologies such as constructed wetlands and wood chips bioreactors (Bell et al., 2015; Lavrnic et al., 2018; Weerakoon et al., 2018), the monitoring of the MBBR have showed that improvements are possible if the following aspects are considered:

 - 1. Mixing: the mixing of the carriers is very important to increase the transport of nitrate and carbon source to the biofilm.
 By increasing the mixing intensity, the removal efficiencies of both nitrate and nitrogen removal were improved significantly and showed a stable trend.
 Above all, the formation of nitrite was no longer observed.
 Nitrite accumulation should be prevented since it can trigger the production of N2O.
 Together with nitrite accumulation, low COD/N ratios, low pH values, high oxygen concentrations (> 0.4 mg O2/L) and rapid fluctuations of these parameters needs to be avoided to prevent or limit the N2O production. - 2.
 Carbon source: a high COD/N ratio is necessary to maintain the denitrification and to prevent the nitrite accumulation.
 If the supply of carbon source is hindered, a direct negative effect is noticed on the removal efficiency.
 Maintenance on a regular basis is necessary to ensure the proper operation of the MBBR installation.
-Unfortunately, a part of the carbon source remains unused and will end up in the effluent of the MBBR and eventually in the receiving surface water.
-This effect was clearly shown because of the higher TC values at the discharge point of the MBBR, but also more downstream at the measurement point of the environmental agency.
-This aspect needs more research and an action point in the next steps. - 3.
+Unfortunately, a part of the carbon source remained unused and will end up in the effluent of the MBBR and eventually in the receiving surface water.
+Therefore, it is crucial to use the optimal carbon dosage that achieves both high nitrate removal efficiency and minimal carbon release. - 3.
 Phosphate source: a small amount of phosphate is dosed to improve the biofilm growth.
-Because phosphate itself has an important impact on eutrophication and cannot end up in the effluent of the MBBR, it is important that it is sufficiently removed.
+But phosphate itself has an important impact on eutrophication and cannot end up in the effluent of the MBBR.
 With an average phosphate concentration of 0.09 mgPO4-P/L, an even lower phosphate level was observed compared with the original drainage water.
 So, no effect of the phosphate addition on the effluent quality was noticed.